copperwater/xNetHack/doc/xnh-changelog-8.0.md

     - Touch of death, stun hero, and drain strength bypass any magic resistance you have.
     - Summon nasties creates undead rather than random nasties.
+- Archfiends that you do not take care of by killing or bribing them to stay out of your way apply debuffs during the ascension run:
+  - Asmodeus makes your Pw regenerate one-third as fast and prevents cursed gain level from lifting you up a floor.
+  - Baalzebub makes deadly illness kill you in half the time, strips any intrinsic poison resistance you have every so often, and makes tins and food go rotten 1/7 of the time.
+  - Geryon reduces your carrying capacity to 75% of its usual value.
+  - Dispater halves your HP regeneration.
+  - Yeenoghu halves your damage reduction from low AC.
+  - Juiblex reduces your speed to 75% of its usual value.
+  - Orcus applies a fluctuating penalty to spellcasting Pw cost, and causes attempted writes of otherwise known scrolls and spellbooks to fail 35% of the time.
+  - Demogorgon triples your natural hunger rate.
+  - Monsters spawn on the upstairs of your current level during the ascension run.
+The rate at which they spawn depends on how many archfiends you took care of.
 - Wands of wishing are again redistributed through the late game:
   - The Castle wand now only gives one wish, due to being much closer to Vlad's Tower.